CASE STUDY – EMPLOYMENT INSURANCE (EI) APPLICATION MODERNIZATION

 Users weren't failing because the policy was hard.
 They were failing because the experience gave them no tools to succeed.

 The application dumped critical information all at once, with no indication of what mattered now versus later.
 There was no progress visibility, no preparation, and no way to catch errors before submission.
 Users were making high-stakes decisions (tax elections, income declarations), without context or guidance.
 The question wasn't how to simplify a complex system.
-It was how to design structure that builds confidence, without touching policy or legacy constraints.
+It was how to design structure that builds confidence, without touching policy or legal constraints.

 THE WORK